bytewax/bytewax/docs/examples/search_session.md

 ```

 For the value, we're planning ahead a little bit to our next task:
 sessionization.
-The operator best shaped for this is
+The operator best shaped for this is the [reduce
-[reduce operator](operators/reduce) which groups items by key, then combines
+operator](operators/reduce) which groups items by key, then combines
 them together into an **aggregator** in order.
 We can think about our
 reduce step as "combine together sessions if they should be
 joined".
 We'll be modeling a session as a list of events, so have the
-values be a list of a single event `[event]` that we will combine now.
+values be a list of a single event `[event]` that we will combine with
+our reducer function.

 Reduce requires two bits of logic: